stanfeldman/wheels/readme.md

 	</pre>
 * view.html
 	Kiss.js uses Django-like templates from swig.
 See project folder.
-	Client-side coffee scripts will be compile on the fly.
+	Client-side coffee scripts will be compile on the start.
-	For styling use Stylus, it also compiles on the fly.
+	For styling use Stylus, it also compiles on the start.